Stroma, Scotland: Geography, geology, flora and fauna

 Stroma is bisected by a fault which runs in a north-south direction through its centre, intersected by another fault running in an east-northeast direction across the north of the island.
 The soil on either side of the fault line is significantly different; the eastern and southern parts of Stroma are covered by fertile clay fed by bedrock minerals, while less fertile boggy ground predominates on the west side.

 The heavily indented coastline has a circumference of about 7 mi, punctuated by numerous geos or inlets created by the waves eroding the sea cliffs along fault lines.
 A partially collapsed sea cave called The Gloup is located in the northwest of the island.
 This feature is a deep rocky pit, filled with sea water.
 It is located at the junction of the two fault lines and is connected to the sea by a subterranean passage 165 yd long, created by erosion along the east-northeast fault.
-The passage is said to have been used for smuggling; the islanders reportedly concealed illegal distilling from HM Customs and Excise by hiding the stills and alcohol in a cave within The Gloup, called "the Malt Barn", which was only accessible at low tide.
+The passage is said to have been used for smuggling; the islanders reportedly concealed illegal distilling from HM Customs and Excise by hiding the stills and alcohol in a cave within The Gloup, called "the Malt Barn", which was accessible only at low tide.

 The flora and fauna of Stroma are similar to those of the mainland.
 The island is treeless; its vegetation consists primarily of grasses, heather and small flowers.
 Seals are plentiful along its shores and are sometimes found inland during the breeding season.
 Both grey seals and harbour seals are present, with around 650 grey seal pups being born each year.
 Otters may also be present, as in other parts of mainland Caithness.
 The western cliffs are the site of colonies of terns, guillemots, fulmars and eider ducks.
 The cliffs are designated as a Site of Special Scientific Interest within the North Caithness Cliffs Special Protection Area.
 The waters off Stroma support a number of cetacean species including minke whale, white-beaked dolphin and harbour porpoise.